 Some mascaras are also infused with lash strengthening oils.

 By contrast, vegan lipstick and vegan eyeshadow use iron oxides or fruit and vegetable dyes.

 For extra moisturization in lipsticks, some vegan options contain shea butter, rosehip oil, jojoba oil and vitamin A and E to help reduce the appearance of fine lines.

 Vegan makeup brushes do not use animal hair.
 They can be made from synthetic fibre instead since natural fibres are derived from living organisms.

-Synthethic fibres have known to be more hygienic thanks to its smooth surface, which makes it easier to clean the brush and keep it free from bacteria.
+Synthetic fibres have known to be more hygienic thanks to its smooth surface, which makes it easier to clean the brush and keep it free from dirt.